The Personal Side of Coaching – with Grant Holicky

 If I actually followed what the watch told me, I would have a rest day almost every single day.

-Yep, no, absolutely.
-And it couldn’t be cool.
-You know, we’d love to see the integration of data.
-And like, we all love data, right?
+It could be cool.
+We’d love to see the integration of data and we all love data.
 We all love power.
-We like we’d love heart, we love being able to see this stuff in hindsight and compare numbers and see how we’re improving.
-But there’s just limitations.
-And in a sport that is such a such a lifetime sport, such a lifestyle sport, there’s, there’s a huge component of like human contact that’s necessary.
-And I wanted to go answer that question about the self coaching, because I think that’s really relevant.
-And I don’t want to I don’t want to like fake anything here.
-Because I have been stopped coaching myself for a couple of years after working with Grant, and don’t get me wrong, I loved working with grant.
-And we worked together for I think, like a year and a half.
-And I made this decision that and it’s the irony is astonishing, because it was right at the end of 2019, where I was on the road for seven months out of the year.
-And I probably had at race days.
-And I thought man, all I do here is racing recover.
-Like it’s I trained maybe for six weeks out of the year from November to mid December.
-And that’s about it.
-Like, I think I could probably figure out how to do this on my own.
-And then 2020 happened.
-And I did the most self directed writing and training of that I’ve ever done in my entire life.
-You can ask grant that, you know, he’s still listed coach on my account.
-And I check in with him fairly often.
-Just to bounce ideas back and forth and see if I’m maybe being a moron, or even most recently, after crashing at Spartanburg I was like hey, man, I clearance to race nationals in in eight weeks.
-And I have five weeks to train.
-You got the got a three, three sentence paragraph for me, like, help me out here.
-What do you what do you think is sort of the right way to go about doing things and he had a totally sort of different approach than I had for myself.
-And I think it’s, you know, well, up until yesterday actually had paid off.
-To be listening to somebody else.
+We love heart rate, we love being able to see this stuff in hindsight and compare numbers and see how we’re improving, but there’s just limitations and in a sport that is such a such a lifetime sport, such a lifestyle sport, there’s a huge component of like human contact that’s necessary and I wanted to go answer that question about the self coaching because I think that’s really relevant and I don’t want to like fake anything here because I have been stopped coaching myself for a couple of years after working with Grant and don’t get me wrong, I loved working with Grant and we worked together for I think, like a year and a half and I made this decision that and it’s the irony is astonishing because it was right at the end of 2019, where I was on the road for seven months out of the year and I probably had 80 race days and I thought man, all I do here is racing recover, I trained maybe for six weeks out of the year from November to mid December and that’s about it.
+I think I could probably figure out how to do this on my own and then 2020 happened and I did the most self directed riding and training of that I’ve ever done in my entire life.
+You can ask Grant that, he’s still a listed coach on my account and I check in with him fairly often.
+Just to bounce ideas back and forth and see if I’m maybe being a moron or even most recently, after crashing at Spartanburg I was like hey, man, I clearance to race nationals in in eight weeks and I have five weeks to train.
+You got a three sentence paragraph for me.
+Like, help me out here.
+What do you what do you think is sort of the right way to go about doing things and he had a totally sort of different approach than I had for myself and I think it’s, well, up until yesterday actually had paid off significantly to be listening to somebody else.

 Rob Pickels 38:18

-His advice was ramped, CTL as fast as possible.
-Yeah,
+His advice was ramped CTL as fast as possible.

 Grant Holicky 38:21

-yeah.
-Yeah.
-And let’s get as low as we can on Whoo, there you go.
-No, but I think I one one point to make on that.
-I think one of the things that in Robin and I didn’t work together that long, but it is interesting that we’ve been in contact longer post that coaching relationship than we were when we were coaching athlete, and probably you like interact in ways that are really, really important, long after that relationship was over.
-And I think that that is one of the things that I really pride myself on or want to pride myself on as a coach is that those relationships continue that, you know, Robin, it might be calling me for cycling advice.
-But every once in a while I hear from with coaching advice.
-And he doesn’t coach with my group.
-He’s out on his own and, but I am all for trying to help that I want to try to foster that I want more coaches and better coaches in the business.
-And he’s got a bright future at that.
-And so I really think that interaction and that ability to help in that personal relationship, that rapport is such an essential part of the whole thing.
+Yeah and let’s get as low as we can on Whoop, there you go.
+Perfect.
+No, but I think I one point to make on that.
+I think one of the things that in Robin and I didn’t work together that long, but it is interesting that we’ve been in contact longer post that coaching relationship than we were when we were coach and athlete and probably you like interact in ways that are really, really important, long after that relationship was over and I think that that is one of the things that I really pride myself on or want to pride myself on as a coach is that those relationships continue.
+That Robin might be calling me for cycling advice, but every once in a while I hear from with coaching advice and he doesn’t coach with my group.
+He’s out on his own, but I am all for trying to help that.
+I want to try to foster that, I want more coaches and better coaches in the business and he’s got a bright future at that.
+So I really think that interaction and that ability to help and that personal relationship, that rapport is such an essential part of the whole thing.

 Robin Carpenter 39:28

-I’ll plug it for you if you won’t grant because your your newsletter, I think is a valuable resource for anybody who’s in the coaching business.
-And I’ve already learned quite a lot from your, from your three or four that have come out so far.
-My rants,
+I’ll plug it for you if you won’t grant because your newsletter, I think is a valuable resource for anybody who’s in the coaching business and I’ve already learned quite a lot from your three or four that have come out so far.

 Starla Teddergreen 39:43